 Once the decision to admit a student to the school has been made, it is our duty to provide all possible support within the limits set by the resources at the school’s disposal.

 Learning difficulties can arise at any time as a result of new curriculum demands, changed rates of learning, absence from school, settling into a new educational environment or a specific learning or language difficulty.
-There also is a need to challenge talented students and stimulate a higher level of achievement in a particular area, or across subject areas.
+There also is a need to challenge students with high abilities and stimulate a higher level of achievement in a particular area, or across subject areas.

-The guidance counselor and/or learning support teacher, in cooperation with the appropriate administrator and student’s subject teacher(s), will identify exceptionalities of individual students (including the highly able) by the following methods
+The Student Support Team, in cooperation with the appropriate administrator and student’s subject teacher(s), will identify exceptionalities of individual students (including the highly able) by the following methods:

-As soon as evidence has been collected, the guidance counselor, learning support teacher, or appropriate principal will call and chair a meeting.
+As soon as all information has been collected, the appropriate learning support team member and principal will call a meeting.
 Attendees may include:

-In situations where ISNS’s resources are insufficient in accommodating the student’s special educational needs, a recommendation of transfer to a different educational institution may be the most appropriate course of action.
+In situations where ISNS resources are insufficient in accommodating the student’s special needs, a recommendation of transfer to a different educational institution may be the most appropriate course of action.

 Program of Study

 As each child is a unique individual with differing needs, the program of study for each child will be unique to the child.
-Programs of study may also include recommendations given by educational psychologists in formal assessments.
+Programs of study may also include recommendations from formal assessments given by external professional consultants.
 They will attempt to incorporate the child’s learning style and multisensory methods.
 In keeping with the Primary Years Program (PYP), Middle Years Program (MYP) and Diploma Program (DP), the teacher will, whenever possible, use materials related to the programs of inquiry as a vehicle to explicitly teach the skills with which the student requires support.
-There may also be an element of counseling involved in a program of study for a particular child.
-The teacher can encourage the development of the student’s characteristics and attitudes towards learning that is encouraged through the PYP/MYP/DP programs through informal counseling.

-The IB Diploma Program allows for a number of dispensations for IB DP Examinations based on medical and/or educational psychological evidence.
-Application for such allowance must be made through the IB Diploma Program Coordinator following the processes laid out by the IBO.
+The IB Diploma Program allows for limited accommodations for IB DP Examinations based on medical and/or educational psychological evidence.
+Application for such accommodations must be made through the IB Diploma Program Coordinator in accordance with the process laid out by the IB.